wlsidlsi/macos_term_ask_gemini/readme.md

 ## Example use cases

+### Simple Question and Reponse
 $ ask "what is the first day of week?" <br>
 Monday

+### Creating Scripts
+$ ask "write a shell script to output name and File Access Date/Time using exiftool given a directory of images as an option" > list_images.sh
+$ chmod 755 list_images.sh
+$ ./list_images.sh test_images
+91036491.png: 2024:08:16 13:18:35-05:00

+### For the Ultra Brave Running a Command Blindly
+$ $(ask "macos terminal command for listing directory contents") ask		readme.md	test

+### Getting Directions
 $ ask "how do I make jello" --glow

 ```